Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 8. The following shall be possible in the Fan Driving Mode:[13]
    - Setting a desired PWM signal to send to the fan
    - Setting a desired RPM to drive the fan at
-   - User configuarble PID settings for fan speed control, PWM frequency, Enable / Disable control takeover, and Enable / Disable Tachometer Pass-through
+   - User configurable PID settings for fan speed control, PWM frequency, Enable / Disable control takeover, and Enable / Disable Tachometer Pass-through

 9. The following shall be possible in the Monitoring Mode:[13]